AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Preliminaries and Related Work

-In contrast to the widespread utilization in LLM inference, tree-based attention for LLM training has been relatively unexplored --- we find that the only relevant attempt is Tree Training~\cite{wang2025tree}, which also targets RL fine-tuning of LLMs by reusing prefix computations across branching trajectories.
-Concretely, Tree Training is implemented via a specialized tree-packing mechanism for trajectories and a gradient-correction mechanism.
-However, it is insufficient for practical large-scale RL due to its limitations in memory footprint, computational efficiency, and scalability --- Tree Training substantially increases memory usage by storing each packed trajectory tree in GPU memory, and its static prefix-packing scheme with custom kernels is not easily applicable without effective parallel training support.
+In contrast to the widespread utilization in LLM inference, tree-based attention for LLM training has been relatively unexplored --- the closest work is Tree Training~\cite{wang2025tree}, which also targets RL fine-tuning by reusing prefix computations across branching trajectories.
+Tree Training packs trajectories into a shared prefix tree and uses a gradient-correction mechanism to preserve the original branch-wise training objective.
+This is closely related to the Sparse formulation studied in our evaluation: both materialize the packed prefix tree and execute an explicit tree-structured attention pattern.
+While this reduces duplicated prefix computation, packed-tree execution still keeps training states for the packed tree in GPU memory; when a large tree must be split into smaller subtrees due to memory constraints, the effective prefix reuse also drops.
+Moreover, its custom-kernel prefix-packing approach is not easily applicable without effective parallel training support.
 In contrast, \sys uses dynamic DFS traversal and load-balanced distributed scheduling to address these essential challenges in RL training.